vitorabner/decoraki/README.md

 Unfortunately WebGL isn't fully supported by all browser, but as you can see [here](http://caniuse.com/#search=webgl) **Chrome(45+)** is the best browser to run this project.

+## Contributing

+If you want to colaborate just check the project's issues.

+1. Fork the repository
+2. Create a new branch
+3. Implement your solution
+4. Commit
+5. Open a Pull Request

+Remeber: Always run lint and test.
+If you change the core system update the tests.

+Thanks!

 ## License

 [MIT License](https://github.com/vitorabner/decoraki/blob/master/LICENSE.md) © Vitor Abner (<vitorabner@gmail.com>)